GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/EU.rst

 ----------------

 7. Add 100 µL 0.5% Tween/PBS.
 Let sit 15 minutes at RT in the dark (covered).
-8. Wash by adding 900 µL PBS and spin down.
+8. Wash by adding 900 µL PBS and spin down at 4°C.

 (*Alt to step 8*) Just add 175 µL of label mix to cells.